raymondshiner/EWU-CSCD496-2019-Winter/Assignment4.md

   - User should require a FirstName
   - Create unit tests to verify that viewModel requirements are working correctly

-## Modify all controller actions to return an IActionResult instead of ActionResult or ActionResult<T>
+## Modify all controller actions to return an IActionResult instead of ActionResult or ActionResult&lt;T&gt;